 Recently, the hashtag #ShoutYourAbortion lit up social media.
 Women who had aborted their children bragged about why abortion was the best choice for them.
 Adoptive parents responded with #ShoutYourAdoption.
 Stories of love and sacrifice for abandoned children who found a family through adoption poured out over social media.
 People showed their support with clicking “Like” and commenting things like “Best hashtag ever.”

 My wife and I have many friends who’ve adopted.
 We’d hear their stories and think, ‘Wow, that’s nice.”
 But we were certain adoption was not for us.
 She would mention it from time to time, but I resisted.
 We were busy building our lives and our family.
 I secretly hoped she would forget.
 But in the last few years, God turned up the heat.
 Through things like more friends who adopted telling us their stories, lyrics to songs, and simple reminders that life isn’t supposed to be about us, God kept pushing us to adopt.
 She consented first, and I grudgingly followed.
 We reluctantly obeyed.
 But through this process, God has changed our hearts.
 We’re now in the final stages of the adoption process through the foster care system.
 It’s required a lot of time, paperwork, conversations, and prayers.
-Why would we do this?
+We have also learned a lot about managing money and improving our credit score.
+Believe it or not, sorting out our finances has been a major part of our adoption journey.
+So, why would we do this?
 Why would we add all this craziness to our lives?
 Because adoption, to us, isn’t simply a matter of helping a child.
 It’s at the core of our faith.
 It’s something we must do.

 In the past few months as we’ve worked through the process, we’ve had people tell us things like:

 “Oh, that’s so awesome you’re adopting.
 I could never do that.”

 “Adoption is so wonderful.
 We’ve thought about it, but it’s not the right time for us.”